Copenhagen: Les Trois Cochons – Cozy French Bistro on Værnedamsvej

-Like many of Cofoco’s restaurants, Les Trois Cochons also has a fixed price menu.
-Everything is served in small pots, pans and jars, and the starter and dessert often consists of several small dishes.
+Like most of the other Cofoco restaurants, Les Trois Cochons also has a fixed price menu.
+Everything is served in small pots, pans and jars, and the starters and desserts are often made up of several small dishes.

 Trine was wildly enthusiastic about the concept and I’m quite sure that Les Trois Cochons is a contributing factor to her recent thoughts about moving to Copenhagen permanently.